reidac/buttons/README.md

 The [Collatz conjecture](https://en.wikipedia.org/wiki/Collatz_conjecture)
 involves the behavior of integer sequences according to a simple rule.

-Start with some positive integer $N$.
-If $N$ is even, divide it by two, and if it's odd, multiply it by $3$ and add $1$.
+Start with some positive integer N.  If N is even, divide it by two, and if it's odd, multiply it by 3 and add 1.
 Then repeat, using the result as the new input.
-If at any point you get
-$1$ as a result, then stop.
+If at any point you get 1 as a result, then stop.

-The conjecture is that all positive integers eventually reach $1$ by this rule.
+The conjecture is that all positive integers eventually reach 1 by this rule.
 It's not known if this is true, and some sequences can get very long.